A Fantasy Author's Adventures in Fiction & Life

 Which Pitch Party is for Me?

-Savvy Authors Pitchfest begins 9am Feb 15th 2023, June & Oct TBC.
+Savvy Authors Pitchfest begins 9am March 19th 2025, June & Oct.
 This event is by registration on their Savy Authors Site.

 #PBParty Picture Books.
-March 1 2023, midnight to 1am EST OR 6pm -8pm EST via Google Form.
+March 1, midnight to 1am EST OR 6pm -8pm EST via Google Form.
 PBParty Website.
+Discontinued?
+As of November 2024 the 2023 party details are still on the site.

 #WMPitch -Picture Books through to YA- April, 8am-8pm British Time Cancelled?
 Website no longer exists.

 #Smoochpit Romance.
 This is pitching to a mentorship program, not literary agents.
-8am-9pm EST May 12th 2023.
-Website
+Website now deleted.
+Discontinued?

 #SWANAPit writers from South West Asia & North Africa (countries listed on website).
 May?
 Cancelled?
 Website no longer exists and Twitter account inactive since 2022.